Vitor-Branquinho/engineering_programming_tools/README.md

 # Engineering Programming Tools

 This repository is a collection of programming tools I've developed to assist with various engineering processes.
-The tools provided here aim to simplify common tasks in engineering by leveraging Python programming techniques.
+The tools provided here aim to simplify common tasks in engineering by leveraging Python and C programming techniques.

 ## Contents